Officer shoots robbery suspect outside Atlanta mall

-ATLANTA (AP) - An officer foiled an armed robbery and shot one of the suspects outside of one of Atlanta’s largest malls, police said Saturday night.
+ATLANTA (AP) - A police sergeant foiled an armed robbery and shot one of the suspects outside of one of Atlanta’s largest malls, authorities said Saturday night.

-Two suspects arrested after they tried to rob someone in a parking garage outside of Lenox Square Mall, Atlanta police Deputy Chief Jeff Glazier told news outlets.
+Two suspects were arrested after they tried to rob someone in a parking garage outside of Lenox Square Mall, Atlanta police Deputy Chief Jeff Glazier told news outlets.

+A witness who saw the robbery occurring had flagged down a police sergeant, Glazier said.
+The sergeant then shot one of the suspects after he refused to drop his gun, investigators said.
+The injured suspect was in serious but stable condition.

 Even though the altercation occurred in a parking garage, social media footage showed terrified shoppers scrambling for cover inside the mall.